Lesson 3: p5.js Serial In

 }

-Third, add in those callback functions:
+Next, add the callback functions:

 function onSerialErrorOccurred(eventSender, error) {